webtactics/gloucesterthunderboltsswimmingclub/pages/events.md

-Gloucester Thunderbolts Swimming Club runs from mid Oct until early April on Thursday evenings at 6.00pm at the Gloucester Pool Complex.
+<h3>Gloucester Thunderbolts Swimming Club runs from mid Oct until early April on Thursday evenings at 6.00pm at the Gloucester Pool Complex.</h3>

-All ages and abilities are welcome.
+<h3>All ages and abilities are welcome.</h3>